-Turkey is always a big-to-do for the holidays.
-We search the internet far and wide every year to find how to make that perfect turkey that will meet all the demands of your holiday guests.
-Browned perfectly, garnished perfectly.
-Perfectly sitting pretty for it’s picture (you know one of the cool kids will be instagramming the entire meal).
-Then you want it to be moist, juicy meat for that self-proclaimed foodie.
-You want it to be done! – for everyone’s sake and you probably want it to be as hassle free as possible so that you can enjoy the holiday, drinking a glass (or two) of wine, and taking in all the crazy as you think to yourself, “we should all get together more often.”
-Remember these warm cozy feelings when you realize your house is a mess and the dish pile never ends…
+For everyone’s sake and you probably want it to be as hassle free as possible so that you can enjoy the holiday, drinking a glass (or two) of wine, and taking in all the crazy as you think to yourself, “we should all get together more often.”
+Just remember those warm cozy feelings when you wine-buzz fades and you realize your house is a mess and the dish pile never ends…

 That introduction is just want THIS turkey needed.
 This turkey is, I promise, the easiest way to accomplish all of your goals, even the glass of wine (or something stronger).
 This turkey is has hassle-free as you get for a homemade bird.
 It does take two days of planning, but it’s worth it.

-The brining – brining is important to do for your holiday bird.
-Brining is a simple salt solution that will season, tenderize and provide additional juiciness to your meat – accomplishing your goals we set out to achieve.
-It also helps balance the cooking between the breast meat and the dark meat.
+It helps balance the cooking between the breast meat and the dark meat.
 Breast meat can quickly become dry and overcooked while you wait for the dark meat to reach the safe temperature.
 Brining prevents that from happening.
 Brining solution is a 6% salt to liquid ratio.
 Yes there is math AND science.
 Luckily, I figured it all out for a 12lb turkey – see the brining recipe below.

 Holiday Turkey Brine

-Handful of: Peppercorns, fresh Thyme, fresh Parsley, and 1 bay leaf
+- 1 handful Peppercorns, fresh Thyme, fresh Parsley, & 1 Bay Leaf

-The roasting – After your turkey had had it’s brine bath for a day, it’s time to roast it into something beautiful for your dinner table.
+After your turkey has had it’s brine bath for a day, it’s time to roast it into something beautiful for your dinner table.
 Roasting a turkey slow and low allows for the meat to soak in (or is it up?) all of the flavors you seasoned it with.
-Also, it allows the skin to get a dark brown and crisp up.
-This dark brown color is called a maillard reaction which gives you that “seared” or “charred” flavor for your meat.
-It’s just another added layer of goodness for your taste buds.

 Follow these easy steps below and it’ll come out perfect.
 It’ll be picture perfect brown, have that classic turkey seasoning and be amazingly juicy.